iftekharanwar/SCOPE-Besthackathon/README.md

    - Install Netlify CLI: `npm install -g netlify-cli`
    - Deploy: `netlify deploy --prod --dir=dist`

-Regarding customer value calculation: It's determined in `scoring_engine.py` based on premium-to-claim ratio thresholds.
+NOTE: Regarding customer value calculation: It's determined in `scoring_engine.py` based on premium-to-claim ratio thresholds.
 Currently, most claims fall into "Standard" because the thresholds are set high (>0.5 for Premium, >1.0 for VIP).
 You can adjust these thresholds in the `calculate_customer_value` function to get more varied results.